bhouston/blender_materialx_addon/README.md

 1. Download the latest release from the [Releases](../../releases) page
 2. In Blender, go to `Edit > Preferences > Add-ons`
 3. Click `Install...` and select the downloaded ZIP file
-4. Enable the "MaterialX Integration" add-on
+4. Enable the "MaterialX Export" add-on

 ### Method 2: Development Installation
 ```bash